Skip to content

 Design Philosophy

-Scene-based Model Configuration
+Scenario-Based Model Configuration

 • Cost Optimization: Simple scenarios use economical models, complex scenarios use advanced models

-Scenes and Models
+Scenarios and Models

-Scene-to-Model Mapping
+Scenario-Model Mapping

-Custom GenerationDynamic Selection✅ YesBased on user specification or system default
+Custom GenerationDynamic Selection✅ YesBased on user specification or system default model

 Chat SuggestionsGemini 2.5 Flash❌ NoLightweight task, optimize cost

-Advantages of Scene-based Configuration
+Advantages of Scenario-Based Configuration

 • Cost Optimization: Simple scenarios use economical models, complex scenarios use advanced models

-• Seamless Experience: Automatic selection, no manual intervention needed
+• User-Transparent: Automatic, no manual intervention needed

-How to Specify a Model?
+How to Specify Models?

 @claude-sonnet-4 Please help me analyze the performance issues in this code